bhardwajRahul/Invio/README.md

 ## 📚 More info
-Please go to the docs for more info: https://invio.codingkitten.dev/
+Please go to the docs for more info: https://invio.codingkitten.dev/ To log in to the demo, the username and password is demo/demo.

 ## 🤝 Contributing
 Invio thrives on community contributions!